Video Game Addiction: How Treatment Can Help

 • Building Healthy Routines: Establishing routines with set times for exercise, sleep, and non-screen-based activities helps reduce the impulse to game excessively.

 Therapy is an extremely helpful treatment for video game addiction, but I suggest that clients dealing with any kind of addiction seek out additional support as well.
-Some options include:
+For addiction, the more support is built into your day-to-day life, the more likely you are to adopt new habits that become reliable and regular.

 • Virtual Support Groups and Programs: Many online communities focus specifically on video game addiction, allowing individuals to connect with others facing similar challenges.
 Some of these are strictly online (Healthy Gamer has great resources for gaming addiction and related emotional challenges), and others have local options.